Diagrammatics for Soergel categories: Consequences

-\begin{proof} One can prove this proposition merely by counting the dimension of Hom spaces.
+We quickly sketch an alternative proof of Proposition \ref{prop-colorelimination}, which assumes that we know that Hom spaces in $\mc{DC}_1$ conform to the standard trace.
 We can think of any graph with boundary as a morphism in $\mc{DC}_1$ from $\emptyset$ to $\jj$.
-We have already ``calculated'' the space of such morphisms inductively.
-Namely, if $\jj$ has no repeated colors, then every morphism is a polynomial with boundary dots, and if $\jj$ has repeated colors, we apply biadjunction or idempotent decompositions to consider the Hom space as the sum of the Hom spaces of its summands.
-Since neither biadjunction nor idempotent decompositions adds any new colors to the graph, then we know that any graph must simplify to a morphism constructed purely out of the colors on its boundary! \end{proof}
+We have already ``inductively calculated'' the space of such morphisms, along the lines of Remark \ref{unicity} and Proposition \ref{prop-full}.
+Namely, if $\jj$ has no repeated colors, then every morphism is a polynomial with boundary dots.
+If $\jj$ has repeated colors, we use idempotent decompositions to consider the Hom space as the sum of the Hom spaces of its summands, or apply biadjunction to cycle the sequence $\jj$, until we have expressed the Hom space in terms of $\Hom(\emptyset,\kk)$ for various $\kk$ non-repeating.
+Since neither biadjunctions nor idempotent decompositions add any new colors to the graph, we have just constructed a generating set of morphisms in a way which does not involve any colors which were not in $\jj$ to begin with.

-It would be interesting to have a purely graphical proof of this result, similar to the other proofs which follow.